 Interest Cards are being taken on a continuous basis.

-Our Police Dispatchers maintain contact with all units on assignment; maintains status and location of field units; maintains daily log of all field calls and units dispatched; receives incoming telephone, teletype, and radio calls; operates standard office equipment; acts as police matron (female dispatchers only) in booking, searching, and transporting female prisoners as required; and performs other duties as required.
-Emergency call taking and dispatching is fast-paced and high-stress job.
+Our Police Dispatchers maintain contact with all units on assignment; maintain the status and location of field units; maintain a daily log of all field calls and units dispatched; receive incoming telephone, teletype, and radio calls; operate standard office equipment; act as police matron (female dispatchers only) in booking, searching, and transporting female prisoners as required; and performs other duties as required.
+Emergency call-taking and dispatching is a fast-paced and high-stress job.
 Our Dispatchers thrive under pressure, are brilliant multi-taskers, and possess strong typing and data entry skills.
 Our Dispatchers work in partnership with all citizens to establish and maintain community peace and enhance the quality of community life.

 The Records Bureau personnel are responsible for data entry of all police reports into law enforcement databases, the maintenance of police files, and assisting the public.
 The Records Bureau is an essential function of the Police Department in providing service to the community at the front lobby and by telephone.
 In addition to assisting the general public, Records Bureau personnel assist sworn personnel with report management and subpoena oversight.

 The San Gabriel Police Department offers a wide variety of special assignments for sworn officers.
 The San Gabriel Police Department contributes one officer to the AB 109 Task Force and one officer to the Department of Homeland Security.
 The San Gabriel Police Department also has a Bicycle Response Team that is utilized for community events, crime suppression, and other functional needs.
-The Department also has a Mental Health Team that is comprised of an Officer and a Los Angeles County Department of Mental Health Clinician.
-The San Gabriel Police Department also has several Range Masters who ensure Officers are qualified to use their firearms and provides continuous training.
-In addition, Use of Force Instructors provides continuous training to Officer on defensive tactics and the use of all their defensive equipment such as their Taser, OC spray, Batons, and Hobble devices.
-This training is to make sure Officers make the right decisions in the field when the use of force is necessary.
+The Department also has a Mental Health Team that is comprised of an officer and a Los Angeles County Department of Mental Health Clinician.
+The San Gabriel Police Department also has several Range Masters who ensure officers are qualified to use their firearms and provide continuous training.
+In addition, Use of Force Instructors provides continuous training to officers on defensive tactics and the use of all their defensive equipment such as their Taser, OC spray, Batons, and Hobble devices.
+This training ensures officers make the right decisions in the field when the use of force is necessary.